Saikrishna2k05/Mini-Projects/VScode-landing-page/readme.md

-# Visual Studio Code Landing Page Clone
+# Visual Studio Code Landing Page Clone(https://vscode-landing-page-indol.vercel.app/)

 This is a beginner-friendly clone of the official [Visual Studio Code](https://code.visualstudio.com/) landing page, built using raw HTML and CSS as part of my learning journey.

-You can view it here - https://vscode-landing-page-indol.vercel.app/

 ## 🚀 Features